Ballajura railway station: Services

+Train services

-Ballajura station serves the Ellenbrook line services, which will run between Ellenbrook station and Perth station.
-These services will be part of the Transperth network and will be operated by the Public Transport Authority.
-It is planned for there to be five trains per hour in each direction stopping at Ballajura station during peak, reducing to four trains per hour outside of peak.
-A journey to Perth station is expected to take 21 minutes.
+Ballajura station serves Ellenbrook line services, which run between Ellenbrook station and Perth station.
+These services are part of the Transperth network and are operated by the Public Transport Authority.

+During peak, trains stop at Ballajura station every twelve minutes in each direction, increasing to every fifteen minutes off-peak and on weekends and public holidays.
+At night, trains are half-hourly or hourly.
+A journey to Perth station takes 21 minutes.
 It is projected that Ballajura station will have 3,084 daily boardings by 2031.